Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)

 # EngageIDE
-EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
+EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI
-It is implemented using the cross-platform wxWidgets libraries
+implemented using the cross-platform wxWidgets GUI toolkit.
-and can be used to produce apps in C++
+It can be used to produce a single C++ app codebase
-that run on Linux, Windows and OSX through a single codebase.
+that runs on Linux, Windows and OSX.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.